Portfolio · Treynor-Black inverse-vol

 Each candidate gets a raw weight proportional to its expected alpha divided by its volatility — that's the Treynor-Black ratio: more return per unit of risk = more room in the portfolio.
 Then the constraints kick in:

 ⚠ Not investment advice.
-The engine is a research tool.
-Every expected return is a prior-mode estimate until 2026-05-16; after that the engine flips to posterior-mode based on measured forward returns.
-The backtest is still warming up — see /backtest.
+The engine is a research tool, and every expected return is a model estimate, not a promise — the live track record is still maturing, see /backtest.
 Before any real trading, paper-trade through Virtual Portfolio for at least 30 days.